omcfarlane/Personal-OS-X-Setup/README.md

  → About This Mac → Software Update

 ### System Preferences
-?Can this be done through .dotfiles?
+Can this be done through .dotfiles?
 Defaults!
-1.
-2.
-3.

 ### 1Password
 1Password is password management software.
 They really put it best: tktk.
-(1Password was the first time I truly fell in love with software.
-See my full ode here).

 ### Applescripts & Automator Scripts